 The quads work very hard in yoga, so it’s important to combine poses that both strengthen and stretch them.
 Strong quads are required for stable knees joints, which are naturally unstable as injury prevention is very dependent on ligaments and muscles.
 Studies have shown that weak quads can lead to arthritis in the knee joint.
 We also need to consider flexibility, if your quads aren’t stretched they will become short and tight, effecting the ability to fully bend the knee.
 If the rectus femoris is short, it can limit full extension at the hip which in turn can cause the pelvis tip and lower back to curve excessively.

 We can look out for signs of weak quads in certain yoga poses, the most obvious is Hero’s Pose and the inability to sit back onto the heels, weak quads can restrict the sole of the foot coming to the top of the inner thigh in tree pose.
-In class on Tuesday we will go through yoga poses which help both strengthen and stretch the quads, one example is Dancers Pose (Natarajasana):
+In class we will go through yoga poses which help both strengthen and stretch the quads, one example is Dancers Pose (Natarajasana):

 - Begin by standing in Mountain Pose (Tadasana)

 - Transfer body weight onto the right leg, gentle bend in the knee

 - Lift left foot up to the buttock with left hand, taking hold of the top of the foot (option to stay here if this is enough)

 - Bend right knee and begin to arch through your body, pushing left heel up and away from the buttock, the back gently begins to arch into a bow shape

 - Gently lift the right arm, palm facing towards the body, neck remains long

 - Standing leg can begin to straighten maintaining a soft bend in the knee